0xbara/autoBspwm/README.md

 Ignore insecure files and continue [y] or abort compinit [n]?
 ```
 Execute the following lines:
-`compaudit` and it will give you a list of directories it thinks are unsecure
+`compaudit` And it will give you a list of directories it thinks are unsecure.
 `sudo chown -R  $USER:root target_directory`
 `sudo chmod -R 755 target_directory`